Chapter 47 BWV 183 &175, each commencing with a recitative.

 This may seem to be a more cheerless piece than the text suggests; but it is not.
 This is Bach at his most humane and most profound, music to touch the soul with a personal and softly declaimed expression of trust and belief which cannot be adequately described in words.

 There is, in the convolutions of the vocal line, a suggestion of pain-induced shuddering for whilst 'I do not shrink from death or adversity', the existence of neither is denied and Bach does not resist the temptation to respond to the proffered images.
 However, the energetic melisma upon folge----follow----(bars 31-32) is indicative of Bach's slant on this verse----whatever happens, I shall unswervingly follow Christ.
-It is this quiet certainty and serene adherence to faith and obedience that the music so beautifully conveys, despite, or one might say inevitably allied with the naturally human apprehensions of death.
+It is this quiet certainty and serene adherence to faith and obedience that the music so beautifully conveys, despite, or one might say inevitably allied with, the naturally human apprehensions of death.

 The oboes are recalled for the alto recitative; the strings sustain the harmonies whilst the oboes flicker imitatively amongst them.
-The theme is one of preparedness----I am ready to give all to my Savior whose spirit shall support me.
+The theme is one of preparedness----I am ready to give all to my Saviour whose spirit shall support me.
 The little oboe flashes may represent short gasps of breath as the individual calls upon the last reserves of strength.

 A pair each of oboes d'amore and da caccia above upper string chords.

 Set against this, the string chords suggest the solidarity and steadfastness of the Saviour.
 The movement begins and ends on a major chord and the general feeling, whilst suggestive of endeavour, is neither gloomy nor pessimistic.